 TTCN-3 supports message-based and procedure-based ports.
 Each port shall be defined as being message-based or procedure-based.
 Message-based ports shall be identified by the keyword message and procedure-based ports shall be identified by the keyword procedure within the associated port type definition.

 Ports are bidirectional.
 The directions are specified by the keywords in (for the in direction), out (for the out direction) and inout (for both directions).
 Operations allowed on a procedure present in the incoming port list are getcall, reply and raise.
 Operations allowed on a procedure present in the outcoming port list are call, getreply and catch.
-Directions shall be seen from the point of view of the test component owning the port with the exception of the test system interface.
-Operations allowed on a procedure present in the incoming port list are getcall, reply and raise.
-Operations allowed on a procedure present in the outcoming port list are call, getreply and catch.
+Directions shall be seen from the point of view of the test component owning the port with the exception of the test system interface, where directions shall be seen from the point of view of the test component port mapped to the test system interface port.
+The in list of the test system interface port contains message or procedure for which the mapped test component port allows the following operations: receive, trigger, getcall, reply or raise.
+The out list of the test system interface port contains message or procedure for which the mapped test component port allow the folowing operations: send, call, getreplay or catch.

 Each port type definition shall have one or more lists indicating the allowed collection of (message) types or procedure signatures together with the allowed communication direction.